DevMountain/Journal2020/README.md

 ##### Saving data to the URL
 1. Write a method called `saveToPersistentStorage()` that will save the current entries array to a file on disk.
 Implement this function to:
 1. Create an instance of `JSONEncoder`
 2. Call `encode(value: Encodable) throws` on your instance of the JSONEncoder, passing in the array of entries as an argument.
-You will need to assign the return of this function to a constant named `data`. _**NOTE - The objects in the array need to be `Codable` objects.** You need to go back to your Entry class and adopt the Codable protocol._
+You will need to assign the return of this function to a constant named `data`. _**NOTE - The objects in the array need to be `Codable` objects.** You need to go back to your Entry class and adopt the Codable protocol._  Please see Encoding & Decoding Custom Types:  https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types
 3. You will also notice that this function throws.
 That means that if you call this function and it doesn't work the way it should, it will _`throw`_ an error.
 Functions that throw need to be marked with `try` in front of the function call.
 You will also need to put this call inside of a **do catch block** and `catch` the error that might be thrown. _Review the documentation if you need to learn about do catch blocks._
 4. You will also need to call `data.write(to: URL)` This function asks for a URL.
 We can pass in the `fileURL()` as an argument.
 This is the line of code that will actually write the data at the URL. *Hint - This  is also a throwing function.*
 2. Call `saveToPersistentStorage()` any time that the list of entries is modified